ithirzty/alois-live-js-api/README.md

 ```

 ### ``getViews(username)``
-* username: type:string, usage: username whose stream current number of viewers as to be fetched.
+* username: type: string, usage: username whose stream current number of viewers as to be fetched.
-* *return: type:int, usage: number of current viewers of the stream*
+* *return: type: int, usage: number of current viewers of the stream*
 ##### Exemple:
 ```js
 var views = getViews('aloisxyz');